wptrainingteam/learn-wp-content/tutorials/wp-rest-api-05-custom-routes-endpoints.md

 To start, because you're only storing a few simple fields, you might create a custom table to store the form submissions.

-The custom table code might look something like this:
+The plugin code to create this custom table might look something like this:

 ```php
 register_activation_hook( __FILE__, 'wp_learn_setup_table' );